PatrykZah/battlelog-bf-real-player-counter.js/README.md

 Bf4 only, sort works by real players

-Use auto inject addon on http://battlelog.battlefield.com/bf4/ and code from below.
-For best result inject at start, not "On page Load"(still will work but you will need refresh servers if js wont load before servers pop out)
+Use auto inject addon or paste code manual in console (F12) on http://battlelog.battlefield.com/bf4/ and code from below.
+For best result inject after page load, you might need refresh servers(Not page!).
 ```ruby
 Timer = setInterval(function() {
 	if( typeof(serverbrowserwarsaw.serverrow.render) == "function"){